 status: Set to 200 when the DSM-CC object is found and to 404 if it is not present in the carousel or if the carousel has been unmounted (due to another request).

-statusText: Set to an empty string.
+statusText: implementation dependent.

 Headers are not relevant for carousel access: